alejandro-imt/contra-man/README.md

-# passman
+# ContraMan
-PassMan is a desktop password manager that works locally.
+ContraMan is a desktop password manager that works locally.
 Store your encrypted passwords wherever you want.